 - Able to demonstrate evidence of financial need

-The current application deadline is May 1.
-All application materials must be received by this deadline.
+May 1.
+All application materials must be received by this date.

 In the online application process, the applicant will be required to provide/upload the following:

 - Applicant statement to describe why the applicant is a good candidate to receive the scholarship

 - Community service statement to describe the applicant’s community service activities and related responsibilities

 - Leadership statement to describe the key leadership roles that the applicant has fulfilled

 - Research presentations/publications list

 - Research summary to summarize the specific nature of research (or planned research) and the applicant’s role in it